SNAFU dance theatre

 Picture

-Lauren Sirdiak is a young citizen of Victoria BC with a heart for the arts.
-She has been kicking around Victoria's theatre scene for the past few years and is now very honoured to be welcomed aboard the SNAFU board.
+Ren Sirdiak is a young citizen of Victoria BC with a heart for the arts.
+Ren has been kicking around Victoria's theatre scene for the past few years and is now very honoured to be welcomed aboard the SNAFU board.

 Picture